-When it comes to what causes sensitive teeth, dentin plays a significant role.
+Dentin plays a crucial part.
 Because it's the layer of the tooth that transmits sensation, the more exposed it is, the more sensitive your teeth feel.
-And these sensitive teeth causes can vary.
+These reasons for sensitive teeth can also differ.

-Gum recession can also cause the exposure of the dentin, resulting in hypersensitivity.
-Brushing too hard may also lead to teeth sensitivity because it can wear the enamel.
-A recent dental procedure like a dental filling or teeth whitening session can temporarily cause mild tooth sensitivity.
+Gum recession can also expose the dentin, leading to hypersensitivity.
+Brushing too hard can also cause tooth sensitivity because it wears down the enamel.
+A recent dental procedure, such as a dental filling or teeth whitening session, can cause temporary tooth sensitivity.

-The consumption of sugary and acidic foods causes oral bacteria's rapid growth.
-Over time, if not given attention, it can deteriorate the enamel and tooth decay.
+The consumption of sugary and acidic foods allows the rapid growth of oral bacteria.
+If not addressed, it can deteriorate the enamel and cause tooth decay over time.
 A cavity can also cause tooth sensitivity due to exposure to the dentin.
 Teeth grinding and tooth fractures are two other causes of tooth sensitivity.

-Dentin hypersensitivity is usually self-diagnosable.
-It is typically triggered by eating cold or hot food and drinks, sugary and sour foods, breathing in cold air, and brushing.
-When these activities cause sharp pain that worsens with pressure, there is a tendency that your teeth are sensitive.
+Dentin hypersensitivity is typically self-diagnosis.
+Eating cold or hot food and drinks, sugary and sour food, breathing in cold air, and brushing are common triggers.
+When these activities cause sharp pain that worsens with pressure, your teeth are likely to be sensitive.

-Fortunately, teeth sensitivity is treatable and usually resolves a few weeks to a few months.
-A variety of treatments are also available upon the recommendation of the dentist.
-Usual treatments include desensitizing toothpaste, fluoride gel, crowns, inlays or bonding, surgical gum grafts, or root canals are available for the treatment of sensitive teeth,
+Teeth sensitivity, fortunately, is treatable and usually resolves within a few weeks to a few months.
+A variety of treatments are also available on the dentist's recommendation.
+Desensitizing toothpaste, fluoride gel, crowns, inlays or bonding, surgical gum grafts, or root canals are common treatments for sensitive teeth.

-- Desensitizing toothpaste contains compounds that block the transmission of pain from the tooth's surface to the nerve.
+- Desensitizing toothpaste contains compounds that prevent pain from traveling from the tooth's surface to the nerve.

-- Fluoride gel helps in strengthening the enamel.
-Thus, this helps prevent it from wearing away and exposing the dentin.
-Aside from this, fluoride gel reduces the transmission of discomfort.
+- Fluoride gel strengthens the enamel.
+As a result, it is less likely to wear away, exposing the dentin.
+Aside from that, fluoride gel reduces the transmission of discomfort.

-- A crown, inlay, or bonding is recommended to correct a decayed tooth.
+- A crown, inlay, or bonding are the solutions to repair a decayed tooth.

 While dentin exposure generally causes sensitive teeth, getting the right solution still depends on its exact reason.
 These reasons include: